|Approved: VP for Information Technology

-- Use of Smith’s computer resources to engage in any illegal activity.
+- Use of Smith’s information resources to facilitate or engage in any illegal activity.

-- Copying software, documents or other intellectual property in violation of state and federal laws.
+- Copying media, software, documents, or other intellectual property in violation of contractual agreement, or state or federal laws.

-- Downloading, or making available for download to others, audio and video files without the permission of the copyright owner.
+- Downloading, or making available for download to others, any copyright protected material such as music, shows, movies, and books, without the permission of the copyright owner.

-- Use of audio, pictures, videos, movies, or likenesses of people without their written consent.
+- Use of audio, images, videos, movies, or likenesses of people without their written consent.

 - Use of computer resources for the purpose of commercial or profit-making activities not relevant to the mission of the college.